miky2322-eng/JailbreakStore/README.md

 Edit `NEW_TITLE`, `NEW_DEEPLINK`, and `icon0.png` in `source/main.c` /
 the project root before building to customize the name, URL, and icon.

+## Changing the Icon

+1. Replace `icon0.png` in the project root with your own image, already square (512x512 matches the console's own tile icons).
+The build embeds the file as-is -- it does not resize or pad it, so a non-square source will render stretched on the tile.
+2. Run `make`.
+The Makefile regenerates `source/icon0_png.h` from `icon0.png` automatically, embedding it into the build.
+3. Send the rebuilt `JailbreakStore.elf` and reboot.
+It writes the new icon to `/user/appmeta/NPXS40047/icon0.png` on the console.

+Once `icon0Info` points there, you can also skip all of the above and just overwrite `/user/appmeta/NPXS40047/icon0.png` directly (FTP or any file manager) -- no rebuild, no resend, just reboot to see it.

 ## Run

 Send `JailbreakStore.elf` to the console the same way you'd load any